SynapseMedia/nucleus/README.md

 ## Node

-Toolkit itself exposes a node that powers the Watchit network through distributed storage, metadata resolution, reward system and access controls.
+In a Nutshell Toolkit itself exposes a node that powers the Watchit network through distributed storage, metadata resolution, reward system and access controls.

+The nodes will be rewarded through the IPFS "bitswap" which will determine the amount of data and bandwidth provided by each participant, based on this WVT will be granted for use in the watchit network.

+The information shared between the nodes will be the assets and movies added to IPFS within the watchit network, it is important to note that this data will not be stored by default and only those that are requested from the network or those with which you want to feed your node to increase your rewards since the more data you have to share the more rewards you will get.

+The nodes will also be facilitators of metadata for the network, each node will have a process that will "pin" with lists of metadata from the different participants in the network (this metadata will be previously encrypted) that will be obtained through the Distribution contract.

+It is worth noting that the IPFS nodes running within the network will be "upgraded" nodes to implement all the features described above.
+Any suggestion or improvement please create an issue.
 ...

 ## Terms and Concepts